-Marking frequency: All pupils Vulnerable pupils (including 'other vunerable' where appropriate) All pupils where they have been part of a focus group (max 6-8) Subject / pupil groups Pupil Premium SEND with an adult during te lesson English, All pupils are Quality Daily priority Daily priority marking. including encouraged to be marking marking.
-Where support has reading and involved in self- once weekly been given, Written feedback is not required skills marking/ self- on rotation. annotations made. since they have had verbal Maths, evaluation as Quality Daily priority Daily priority marking. feedback through focused including appropriate to their marking marking.
-Where support has support during the learning journals level of learning. once weekly been given, session. on rotation. annotations made.
-Science Self or peer Quality Daily priority Daily priority marking.
-This support will be indicated marking is expected marking marking.
-Where support has with a stick man in the margin. in maths and once at been given, English at least least twice annotations made.
-Teachers may choose to mark once a week. monthly on this work where appropriate, e.g. rotation remaining unmarked maths
+Marking frequency: All pupils Vulnerable pupils (including 'other vunerable' where appropriate) All pupils where they have been part of a focus group (max 6-8) Subject / pupil groups Pupil Premium SEND with an adult during te lesson English, including reading and skills All pupils are encouraged to be involved in self- marking/ self- Quality marking once weekly on rotation.
+Daily priority marking.
+Daily priority marking.
+Where support has been given, annotations made.
+Written feedback is not required since they have had verbal Maths, including journals evaluation as appropriate to their level of learning.
+Quality marking once weekly on rotation.
+Daily priority marking.
+Daily priority marking.
+Where support has been given, annotations made. feedback through focused support during the learning session.
+Science Self or peer marking is expected in maths and English at least once a week.
+Quality marking once at least twice monthly on rotation Daily priority marking.
+Daily priority marking.
+Where support has been given, annotations made.
+This support will be indicated with a stick man in the margin.
+Teachers may choose to mark this work where appropriate, e.g. remaining unmarked maths